BMW Group key figures 2016

 Whereas other German automakers’ e-cars are models originally developed to house an internal combustion engine, BMW launched the electric i-subbrand, which started from scratch to develop an entirely new electric model.
 The i3 went on sale in late 2013 featuring novel lightweight carbon-fibre technologies.
 It is assembled at BMW’s Leipzig plant, which operates its own wind turbines to power production.

-Cumulative global sales of the i3 reached 50,000 in 2016, and it stands third in the worldwide ranking of electric cars.
+The i3 is one of the three bestselling e-cars worldwide, and BMW aims to sell 100,000 units in 2017.
 But according to industry experts, i3 sales remain well below BMW’s hopes, dampening the auto manufacturer’s electric ambitions.